Scille/parsec-cloud/docs/rfcs/1020-pki-support.md

       "status": "ok"
     },
     {
-      // The user does not have the correct permission to perform that action "status": "not_allowed"
+      // The user does not have the permission required to perform this action "status": "author_not_allowed"
     },
     {
       // The payload is not correctly formatted "status": "invalid_payload_data"
     },
     {
-      // The provided certificate are not valid "status": "invalid_certification"
+      // The provided certificate is not valid "status": "invalid_certification"
     },
     {
-      // The server did not found a request for the provided ID "status": "not_found"
+      // The server did not found a request for the provided ID "status": "enrollment_not_found"
     },
     {
-      // The request is no longer in pending state (either accepted or rejected) "status": "no_longer_available"
+      // The request is no longer in pending state (either accepted or rejected) "status": "enrollment_no_longer_available"
     },
     {
+      // The organization has reached the maximum number of active users "status": "active_users_limit_reached"
+    },
+    {
-      // The "new" user already exist in the organization "status": "already_exists"
+      // The user already exist in the organization "status": "already_exists"
+    }
+    {
+      // The user's human handle is already taken "status": "human_handle_already_taken"
+    },
+    {
+      // The timestamp in the certificate is too far away compared to server clock "status": "timestamp_out_of_ballpark",
+      "fields": [
+        // ...
+      ]
+    },
+    {
+      // The timestamp is earlier or equal to an existing certificate in the server "status": "require_greater_timestamp",
+      "fields": [
+        // ...
+      ]
     }
   ]
 }